Green Discharge In The Time Of – How To Deal With Vaginal Discharge During Pregnancy

 *They should also avoid using sprays, deodorants or scented soaps around the genital area.

-It’s important to seek medical from your practitioner for any vaginal infections during pregnancy, rather than trying to treat it yourself.
-If you experience any abnormal bleeding, spotting, cramps or abdominal , you should also seek immediate medical advice.
+It’s important to seek medical guidance from your practitioner for any vaginal infections during pregnancy, rather than trying to treat it yourself.
+If you any abnormal bleeding, spotting, or abdominal pain, you should also seek immediate medical .

 Previous Article